Skip to navigation Skip to content

 • update the record

-If the student is studying part time, and they are enrolled at an Unapproved Institution or in an Unapproved course:
+If the student is studying part-time, and they are enrolled at an Unapproved Institution or in an Unapproved Course:

 • enter the education details for the following year on a new EDC screen

-• code the appropriate rejection reason
+• enter the appropriate rejection reason

 Use the following codes: